bhaskarsingh962/java-notes/01_basicLanguage/02_garbageCollecter.md

 ## Q: Can you force garbage collection in Java?
 A: No. You can only request it via System.gc(), but the JVM may ignore it.

+## ✅ When does Garbage Collector run?

+When JVM decides memory is low

+If heap memory is filling up, JVM triggers GC to reclaim unused memory.

+When objects become unreachable

+Example:

+String s = new String("Hello");
+s = null;  // "Hello" object becomes unreachable → eligible for GC

+When you call System.gc() or Runtime.getRuntime().gc()

+This is only a request, not a guarantee.
+JVM may ignore it.

+During idle time of CPU / JVM optimization

+If the JVM notices the system is idle, it may run GC to clean up memory.